 - If you take the passenger boat, remember that the last boat leaves the island at 01PM.

 - Boat rides can be rough sometimes.
-Don’t forget to waterproof your stuff.
+Don’t forget to waterproof your gadgets and stuff.

 - There is a local fishing community in the island.
 Respect their rights.